stevemussmann/admixturePipeline/README.md

 admixturePipeline.py -m popmap.txt -v input.vcf -k 1 -K 10 -n 16 -t 100 -a 0.05
 ```

 Alternatively, you can now directly provide pre-filtered plink files as input.
 Text-based plink files (.ped and .map) should be equivalent to those output using the --recode12 option in plink.
 Specify the plink file prefix to use this option, as shown in the example below.
-NOTE: directly inputting a plink-formatted file disables ALL filtering options in the program.
+NOTE: not all filtering options are available for PLINK inputs.
 ```
 admixturePipeline.py -m popmap.txt -p input -k 1 -K 10 -n 16
 ```